coderofsalvation/jsonschema-acl/README.md

       // or form submission
       // etc

-> NOTE: you can override / add acl fields at any place
+> NOTE: you can override / add acl fields at any place in the jsonschema

 ### Docs